Joe Morrison

-Joseph R. Morrison (August 21, 1937 – February 5, 1989) was an American football player and coach.
+Joseph R. Morrison (August 21, 1937 – February 5, 1989) was an American professional football player and coach.
 He played professionally as a running back and wide receiver in the National Football League (NFL) for the New York Giants from 1959 to 1972.
 Morrison served as the head football coach at the University of Tennessee at Chattanooga from 1973 to 1979, at the University of New Mexico from 1980 to 1982, and at the University of South Carolina from 1983 to 1988, compiling a career college football coach record of 101–72–7.

 Playing career

 Morrison was born in Lima, Ohio.
 He attended the University of Cincinnati where he played both halfback and quarterback and also played on defense during his three varsity seasons.
-Morrison was drafted by the Giants in the third round of the 1959 NFL Draft, where he mostly played at the positions of running back and wide receiver.
+Morrison was drafted by the Giants in the third round of the 1959 NFL draft, where he mostly played at the positions of running back and wide receiver.
 He had a long career with the Giants, playing from 1959 to 1972.
 He is 3rd on the Giants' team record for receptions, with 395 catches, from seven different quarterbacks; over his career his plays gained 4,993 yards.
 His jersey number (#40) has been retired by the Giants.

 Morrison's best individual season as a receiver came in 1966 when the Giants won only one game.
 He caught 46 passes for 724 yards and scored six touchdowns.
 While the Giants fell on hard times, Morrison was one of the bright stars on the team.
 He also had five seasons of 40 receptions or more between 1964 and 1971.

 Because he played many positions as needed for the Giants, he was nicknamed "Old Dependable."